tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 But even algorithmically curated feeds are not fast enough.
 Platforms need to remove humans entirely from the process to keep up with our insatiable appetite.

-Google was the first major platform to completely break this - the Google Feed (which shows up on the homescreen of Android phone, on the start page on Chrome) is now entirely divorced from humans.
-No longer is content presented to you because you asked for it, or because someone you know shared it, or because someone you know interacted with it, but just... because Google said so.
+Google was the first major platform to completely break this - the Google Discover Feed (which shows up on the homescreen of Android phon and the start page on Chrome) is now entirely divorced from humans.
+No longer is content presented to you because you asked for it, or because someone you know shared it, or because someone you know interacted with it, just... because Google said so.

 >"Junkspace is often described as a space of flows, but that is a misnomer; flows depend on disciplined movement, bodies that cohere.
 Junkspace is a web without spider; although it is an architecture of the masses, each trajectory is strictly unique."

+A web without spider!

 This quote about junkspace sums up junkfeeds - feeds are just flows of information!
 But they depend on coherent information, checks and balances.
 Junkfeeds are flows without discipline - flows without thinking.